fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 | 5.1           | >= 2.4, < 2.7     |
 | 4.2           | >= 2.4, < 2.6     |
 | 3.2           | >= 2.3, < 2.4     |

 !SLIDE center

+# Rails Guides only shows the minimum Ruby versions

+    @@@text
+    1.3 Ruby Versions

+    Rails 6 requires Ruby 2.5.0 or newer.
+    Rails 5 requires Ruby 2.2.2 or newer.
+    Rails 4 prefers Ruby 2.0 and requires 1.9.3 or newer.
+    Rails 3.2.x is the last branch to support Ruby 1.8.7.
+    Rails 3 and above require Ruby 1.8.7 or higher....

+!SLIDE center